Client Onboarding Ideas to Improve Customer Retention

 We all know how important first impressions are (cue memories of my mom lecturing me on this as a kid.
 Turns out, she was right.
 Imagine that!)
 So, why would this be any different with our customers?

 We recently asked our followers on LinkedIn about how their companies are onboarding new clients these days.
-I was curious to hear if they are getting creative in their onboarding experience, and if so, how?
+I was curious to hear if they are getting creative in their client onboarding experience, and if so, how?
 While some users mentioned getting gift cards for clients,

 With access to so many more service options than ever before, you want to make sure you’ve optimized your onboarding experience as much as possible - after all, poor client onboarding is one of the top reasons for customer churn.